vicoslab/dis_tutorial1/README.md

 - via [Docker image](https://docs.ros.org/en/humble/How-To-Guides/Run-2-nodes-in-single-or-separate-docker-containers.html)
 - via [VMWare/Virtualbox Ubuntu 22.04 image](https://www.osboxes.org/ubuntu/)

 Note that only the native install will likely be capable of running the Gazebo simulator with GPU acceleration, which is a requirement for realtime simulation.
+Please note that we might not be able to help you with issues you encounter with a Windows installation of ROS2.

 Example code will be available for download as one [metapackage](https://docs.ros.org/en/humble/How-To-Guides/Using-Variants.html) (package that only contains other subpackages) per exercise.